Snowflake-Labs/sfquickstarts/site/sfguides/src/external-functions-aws/external-functions-aws.md

 * Look for the property named "API_AWS_IAM_USER_ARN" and then record that property's "property_value."
 * Find the property named "API_AWS_EXTERNAL_ID" and record that property's "property_value."

-Negative
+> aside negative
+>
-: Note that the "property_value" of the "API_AWS_EXTERNAL_ID" often ends with an equal sign ("=").
+>  Note that the "property_value" of the "API_AWS_EXTERNAL_ID" often ends with an equal sign ("=").
 That equals sign is part of the value; make sure that you cut and paste it along with the rest of the "property_value."

 <!-- ------------------------ -->
 ## Setting up a trust relationship between Snowflake and IAM role.